-Red Hill Farm, owned by the Sisters of Saint Francis of Philadelphia, is located on 183 acres of woodlands and meadows, some of the last undeveloped land of Delaware County.
-The farm is one of the sisters’ many environmental initiatives.
-Red Hill Farm is a six-acre farm in its 14th year of production.
-It provides food for 120 members as well as for the Sisters of St. Francis.
+Red Hill Farm, owned by the Sisters of St. Francis of Philadelphia is one of the sisters’ many environmental initiatives.
+Red Hill Farm is a six-acre Community Supported Agriculture farm in its 17th year of production.
+It provides produce for 120 members as well as for the Sisters of St. Francis.

 Community Supported Agriculture (CSA) allows community members to connect with a local farm and support their local food economy.
-Members purchase a farm share and in return receive a weekly supply of fresh produce picked at the peak of ripeness and flavor for the duration of the growing season.
-Red Hill Farm offers over 30 types of mixed vegetables and a wide array of U-Pick crops, including berries, cut flowers, and herbs.
-We also offer some off-farm products for purchase so that members have access to local meats, eggs, and dairy.
-Members agree to share in the inherent benefits and risks of the agricultural season.
-The arrangement guarantees the farmer financial support and enables many small, sustainable farms to stay in business.
-In a growing number of instances, this encourages young adults to consider a career in farming.
+Members purchase a farm share and in return receive a weekly supply of fresh produce harvested at the peak of freshness.
+Red Hill Farm offers over 30 types of vegetables and a wide array of U-Pick crops, including berries, cut flowers, and herbs.
+A CSA membership allows people to feel confident about how and where their food is grown and enables them to develop a relatlionship with the farmer while learning about food.

 For more information about Red Hill Farm, please contact us.